Materials Science and Engineering

 Types of Literature Sources

-There are many types of sources that make up the chemical sciences literature.
+There are many types of sources that make up the science literature.
 Each type plays a unique role in knowledge creation and sharing.
 Click on the entries below to learn more about these types of sources.

 🎓 = almost always peer reviewed